sbryngelson/group-docs/group-syllabus/figures.md

 ### Coordinate direction arrow triad.

-Do not show the coordinate direction arrows (usually x, y, z) that are included in Paraview and Visit exports by default.
+Do not show the coordinate direction arrows (usually x, y, z) included in Paraview and Visit exports by default.
 An exception might be creating a simulation video that requires the viewer to know these orientations.
-If you are exporting an image, superimpose your own direction triad. if it is absolutely needed.
+If you are exporting an image, superimpose your own direction triad if needed.

 ### Axis bounds